 The weather service updates this information regularly, so be sure to check the National Weather Service website listing the current status of watches, warnings or advisories for Orange County.

-The University will not send additional text, e-mail or other notifications to the campus community about a tornado watch since the status of those often change frequently during a weather event.
+The University will not send additional Alert Carolina notifications to the campus community about a tornado watch since the status of those often change frequently during a weather event.
 If a new weather pattern enters the area that prompts a fresh watch after a 24-hour period, the University will reissue the watch notice as part of the ongoing monitoring efforts for potential serious weather conditions.